Cyclecar

-A cyclecar was a type of small, lightweight and inexpensive car manufactured in Europe and the United States between 1910 and the early 1920s.
+A cyclecar was a type of small, lightweight and inexpensive motorized car manufactured in Europe and the United States between 1910 and the early 1920s.
 The purpose of cyclecars was to fill a gap in the market between the motorcycle and the car.
-A key characteristic was that it could only accommodate two passengers sitting tandem style or passenger behind the driver.
+It could accommodate only two passengers, often sitting in tandem.

 The demise of cyclecars was due to larger cars – such as the Citroën Type C, Austin 7 and Morris Cowley – becoming more affordable.
 Small, inexpensive vehicles reappeared after World War II, and were known as microcars.